xtrinch/ESP-internet-radio/README.md

 Controls support starting, stopping, going to next or previous station.

+Library assumes an external amplifier, so the volume is fixed at 90% and the volume control happens at the external amplifier.
+Should you require internal volume control, it should be easy enough to add it.

 The following libraries are used to make this work:

   - `bodmer/TFT_eSPI`